- What is scale in music?

 6. Aeolian Mode

-Aeolian mode is known as the natural minor scale in Music.
+Aeolian music modes is known as the natural minor scale in Music.
 It’s also a very commonly used Mode of Musical Scale.
 It begins in the sixth degree of the major scale and the third, sixth and seventh degrees are flattened by a semitone.
 This mode sets a sad and a sorrowful mood and is suitable for almost all the genres of music.

-Formula: W H W W H W W or 1 2 b3 4 5 b6 b7
+Formula for Aeolian Modes of scale in music: W H W W H W W or 1 2 b3 4 5 b6 b7

 A B C D E F G A